State of Wisconsin

 52. Guaranteed Income Payments

-Guaranteed income from a privately funded, non-profit organization up to $500 per month is excluded.
-This includes but is not limited to payments from the Madison Forward Fund.
+Guaranteed income from a privately funded, non-profit organization is excluded.
+This includes but is not limited to payments from the Madison Forward Fund and The Bridge Project in Milwaukee.

 The information concerning the BadgerCare Plus program provided in this handbook release is published in accordance with: Titles XI, XIX and XXI of the Social Security Act; Parts 430 through 481 of Title 42 of the Code of Federal Regulations; Chapter 49 of the Wisconsin Statutes; and Chapters HA 3, DHS 2 and 101 through 109 of the Wisconsin Administrative Code.